murumart/greg-rpg/notes/Update goals.md

 		- [ ] flower freaks
 		- [ ] cat freaks
 	- [ ] Central room, Three away-ways (Secret Garden?
 OS hideout)
+		- [ ] Zerma call explains no reach in these rooms
 		- [ ] Three keys to grandma's room
 		- [ ] Lots of filler in the directions to make them feel longer
 		- [ ] Direction one